JTFouquier/ghost-tree-trees/readme.md

 [QIIME 2 docs](https://docs.qiime2.org/)

-**As always, if you have any questions, please post on the QIIME 2 forum (preferred) or email me directly at jennietf (at) gmail if you're shy  :)**
+**As always, if you have any questions, please post on the QIIME 2 forum section for plugins (preferred) or email me directly at jennietf (at) gmail if you're shy  :)**